peterhudec/cljsx/README.md

 # `cljsx` A.K.A.
-JSX for Clojure and ClojureScript
+[JSX] for Clojure and ClojureScript

-`cljsx` tries to make it easy to use plain, unwrapped [react] (or any other virtual dom) and all the related JavaScript libraries in ClojureScript by mimicking the syntax of JSX.
-It's mainly meant to be used with the amazing [shadow-cljs] with its effortless usage of plain NPM packages, but it works just as well with [figwheel] and Clojure.
+`cljsx` tries to make it easy to use plain, unwrapped [React] (or any other virtual dom) and all the related JavaScript libraries in ClojureScript by mimicking the syntax of [JSX].
+It's mainly meant to be used with the amazing [shadow-cljs] with its effortless usage of plain NPM packages, but it works just as well with [Figwheel] and Clojure.

-If you think about it, JSX is just a _reader macro_, which merely adds syntactic sugar to JavaScript.
-Surprisingly, in Clojure, the language of macros, there's no such thing as JSX.
-Instead there are all sorts of [react] wrappers and wrappers of [react] libraries.
-The most idiomatic way to express [react] DOM trees in Clojure seems to be the _hiccups_ format of nested vectors.
+If you think about it, [JSX] is just a _reader macro_, which merely adds syntactic sugar to JavaScript.
+Surprisingly, in Clojure, the language of macros, there's no such thing as [JSX].
+Instead there are all sorts of [React] wrappers and wrappers of [React] libraries.
+The most idiomatic way to express [React] DOM trees in Clojure seems to be the [_hiccup_](https://github.com/teropa/hiccups) format of nested vectors.

 `cljsx` is trying to fill this gap with the `cljsx/jsx>` macro, which is the main workhorse it provides, apart from a bunch of additional macros all related to simplifying conversion between Clojure and JavaScript.
-It's main goal is expressiveness, readability and familiarity with [react] idioms. `cljsx` is not tied to [react] in any way and it works with any other JSX compatible virtual dom library like [inferno], [nerv], [preact] or [snabbdom].
+It's main goal is expressiveness, readability and familiarity with [React] idioms. `cljsx` is not tied to [React] in any way and it works with any other [JSX] compatible virtual dom library like [Inferno], [Nerv], [Preact] or [Snabbdom].

 ## TL;DR

-Consider this simple React application which uses [material-ui] and [react-router].
+Consider this simple React application which uses [Material-UI] and [React Router].

 ```jsx
 import React from 'react'